rhelmer/update-client/README.md

 If no updates are available, the client will exit if running in standalone mode.
 When running as an OS service is supported, the request will be re-tried at the configured interval.

+### Using the update client from an application.

+The `./examples` directory contains simple applications written in different programming languages that show how to use the Application Update client. with